domwhewell-sage/terraform-provider-ghostwriter/docs/resources/oplog.md

 ### Optional

 - `force_delete` (Boolean) If false, will not be deleted from the ghostwriter instance when not managed by terraform.
 If true, the oplog will be hard-deleted from the ghostwriter instance.
 Default is false.
-- `mute_notifications` (Boolean) Notification status determines if Ghostwriter will send notifications for the log when the "Review Active Logs" task is run.

 ### Read-Only